Ircama/osm-carto-tutorials/pages/10-kosmtik-ubuntu-setup.md

 To install [Node.js](https://nodejs.org/en/):

     $ nodejs --version # to verify whether nodejs is already installed
-    $ sudo apt-get install nodejs npm # this package mught not work, see notes in this paragraph
+    $ sudo apt-get install nodejs npm # this package might not support Kosmtik, see notes in this paragraph

 Read [nodejs](https://nodejs.org/en/download/) for further information.

-Notice that *nodejs-legacy* might be needed (at least required with Ubuntu 16.04 at the time of writing).
+Notice that *nodejs-legacy* might be needed for Kosmtik (at least required with Ubuntu 16.04 at the time of writing).

 ```
 sudo apt-get install nodejs-legacy npm
 ```

-The following error when running Kosmtik is related to compatibility issues with nodejs and should be fixed by installing nodejs-legacy.
+The following error when running Kosmtik is related to compatibility issues with nodejs and should be fixed by installing *nodejs-legacy*.

 ```
 npm ERR!
 Failed at the mapnik@3.5.13 install script 'node-pre-gyp install --fallback-to-build'.